kube-aws/docs/README.md

 # Introduction {#introduction}

 kube-aws is a command-line tool to create/update/destroy Kubernetes clusters on AWS.
+The [full manual can be found here](https://kube-aws.gitbooks.io/manual/).

 # Features {#features}